ninja-O1/Trials/README.md

-Here all these codes monolithic scripts and don't require any additional modules!
+Here all these files are monolithic scripts in python and don't require any additional modules!